Chiragmohite/fake-news-detector/README.md

 ## What is TruthScan?

 TruthScan is a full-stack AI-powered fact-checking web application that analyzes text, URLs, images, and PDFs to determine how credible a claim is.
-It searches the live internet, reasons about the evidence using Google's Gemini AI, and returns a credibility score from 0 to 100 with detailed reasoning.
+It searches the live internet, reasons about the evidence using Groq's AI, and returns a credibility score from 0 to 100 with detailed reasoning.

 Built to fight misinformation — TruthScan gives users the tools to verify news before sharing it.